Letters From Swaziland

 Much country has passed by me since I last wrote from Istanbul.
 From Istanbul I travelled by bus across Macedonia to Thessaloniki (Thessalonians of Bible fame) and then south to Athens where I stayed for four days.
 I collected my first mail since Israel there including two letters from you.

 Athens was a calm town compared to bustling and dirty but exciting Istanbul.
-I liked Istanbul much better but felt more secure here in my short stay.
+I liked Istanbul much better but felt more secure in Athens during my short stay.
 I visited the Acropolis and the ruins of ancient Athens.

 Rome is by far the most interesting city I’ve yet seen.
 It is as full of historical sites, riches, churches, museums, fountains and other sites.
 I cannot begin to describe this city.
 Walking the streets of Rome turns up a new surprise practically every block.
 The Vatican and St. Peters Basilica there are without comparison the most beautiful and splendid buildings and art collections that I’ve seen.
 Other parts of the city have vast sculpted Bernini fountains surrounded by sumptuous Baroque-styled buildings.